Bark Parental Control Review 2024: Is It Worth the Cost?

 Is Bark Good & Worth the Cost in 2024?

 Unlike most parental apps, Bark encourages trust and privacy over spying.
 It monitors texts, photos, and videos, as well as 30+ social media platforms and apps.
 It also has industry-standard parental control features, easy-to-use apps, and good customer support.
-Plus, it offers real-time location tracking and allows you to monitor an unlimited number of devices.
+Plus, it offers real-time location tracking and a driving report summary, and it allows you to monitor an unlimited number of devices.

 However, some of its features are a bit limited — you can only view content that’s relevant to a potential issue, you can’t set strict limits on how long your children can use particular apps, and disabling some of its features is pretty easy.